Random unitaries, Robustness, and Complexity of Entanglement: Conclusion

-Overall, our results show a much more varied picture than what one might have expected from the fact that the starting entanglement spectrum statistic (as well as that of the Hamiltonian energy spectrum) is the same in all cases considered and independent of the examined parameter set.
-As just argued, the three phases present entanglements of three different types which are not reflected by the entanglement spectrum statistics: purely local, GHZ-like, and W-state-like, with the topologically frustrated chain exhibiting all of them.
-We also noticed that the cooling of the frustrated case with universal gates provoked a change in the entanglement spectrum statistics with turned Wigner-Dyson, a behavior typical of volume law states.
-Indeed, our data suggest that the evolution induced by the cooling algorithm is also affected by the geometrical and topological properties of the ground state manifold of the initial state, as well as the presence, and the kind, of multipartite entanglement.
-The reason behind the fact that such a dependence remained unnoticed until now, is two-fold.
-On one side, previous analyses have started from randomly generated states in which geometrical and topological properties are absent.
-On the other, the analysis of the multipartite entanglement is an extremely hard goal to achieve and was carried out only on the ground state of a few specific models~\cite{Giampaolo2013, Giampaolo2014, Giampaolo2015, Hofmann2014}.
-However, to clarify better how both the geometrical properties and the multipartite entanglement of a state must affect the stochastic irreversibility of the entanglement, other analyses must be carried out.
-Most likely, a key role will be played by the analysis of how the complexity of the fundamental ground states changes in the different macroscopic phases~\cite{Odavic2022}.
-In this respect, it would be of interest to analyze quantities related to the amount of complexity such as, for example, that given in Ref.~\cite{Oliviero2022}.
+Overall, our results show a much more varied picture than what one might have expected.
+The reason why it remained unnoticed until now is mostly due to the fact that previous analyses have started from randomly generated states in which geometrical and topological properties are absent.
+Indeed, the three phases we considered present entanglements of three different types which are not reflected by the entanglement spectrum statistics: purely local, GHZ-like, and W-state-like, with the topologically frustrated chain exhibiting all of them.
+Indeed, our data suggest that the evolution induced by the cooling algorithm is affected by the geometrical and topological properties of the ground state manifold of the initial state, as well as the presence, and the kind, of multipartite entanglement.
+Moreover, we observe that the choice of gate set affects significantly the amount of entanglement that the algorithm is able to destroy and thus the value of the final plateaus.

+In fact, in all cases, we observe that, contrary to what one could have expected, the entanglement cooling algorithm is never able to completely destroy all local entanglement.
+It rather settles on plateaus in which some sort of meta-stable equilibrium is reached between the amount of entanglement that is reduced at a given step and the one that is added by a move accepted because of the finite temperature in the annealing process.